Brennen-Hill/Brennen-Hill.github.io/_projects/RL-Skating.md

 To validate our primary motivation, we compared the energy efficiency of our roller-skating robot against a baseline **trotting** gait (where the robot steps without wheels rolling).
 We compared two key metrics:

-1.  **Mechanical Power ($p$):** Defined as the sum of absolute joint power.
+1.  **Mechanical Power ($$p$$):** Defined as the sum of absolute joint power.
 We use the absolute value as both positive and negative power draw from the battery (representing electricity consumption).
     $$
     p = \sum_{i=1}^{n\_j} |\tau_i \dot{q}_i|
     $$